ebb-earl-co/tidal-wave/README.md

  - Even videos are downloaded here (for now) for simplicity

 ### Example
- - First, find the URL of the track or album ID desired.
-Then, simmply pass it as the first argument to `tidal-wave` with no other arguments to: *download the track/album/playlist in Lossless quality to a subdirectory of user's music directory and INFO-level logging.*
+ - First, find the URL of the album/artist/mix/playlist/track/video desired.
+Then, simply pass it as the first argument to `tidal-wave` with no other arguments to: *download the album/artist/mix/playlist/track in Lossless quality to a subdirectory of user's music directory and INFO-level logging* in the case of audio; or *download the video in 1080p, H.264+AAC quality to a subdirectory of user's music directory with INFO-level logging* in the case of a video URL.
  ```bash
  (.venv) $ tidal-wave https://tidal.com/browse/track/226092704
  ```